cgonc/BLOG/blogv1/_posts/plnotes/2015-01-04-introduction-to-types.markdown

 # Self-reference-type #
 <p align="justify">
 This kind of type allows to describe recursive data structures.
-For instance a tree structures which includes integer values for its nodes can be one of two types which is an int and a tree itself.
+For instance a tree structure which includes integer values for its nodes can be one of two types which is an int and a tree itself.
 In functional paradigms as far as I can see it is common to represent lists as trees.
 Here is an example of a basic self-reference-type.